Lata Mangeshkar, legendary Indian singer, dies at 92

 In 2001, she was awarded the “Bharat Ratna,” India’s highest civilian honor.
 The government of France conferred on her its highest civilian award, “Officier de la Legion d’Honneur,” in 2007.

+She wrote on Twitter in Hindi: “On 16 December 1941, I sang two songs for the first time in the studio for radio after seeking the blessings of my parents.
+It has been 80 years today.
+In these 80 years, I have got immense love and blessings from the people.
+I believe that I will always keep getting your love and blessings.”

 Mangeshkar never married.
-She is survived by her four siblings, all accomplished singers and musicians.
+She is survived by four siblings, all accomplished singers and musicians.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.